chrisjuchem/bevy_mod_index/README.md

 }
 ```

-## Implementations
+## Storage Implementations
+`HashmapStorage` uses a `Resource` to cache a mapping between `Entity`s and the values computed
-`HashmapStorage` uses a custom `SystemParam` that updates the index whenever it is used.
+from their components.
+It uses a custom `SystemParam` in order to update itself when the index
-The update is done by using a query to loop over all components, and only reading the actual
-data/re-computing the index value when a component is changed since the last update.
-If the
-index is not used, it will not update, even if its system runs, which can be useful if you
-only need up-to-date data in certain circumstances (e.g. when the mouse is clicked) to save
-re-computing values for rapidly changing data.
+is used.
+This is a good default choice, especially when the number of `Entity`s returned by a
+`lookup` is expected to be just a small percentage of those in the entire query.

 `NoStorage`, as the name implies, does not store any index data.
 Instead, it loops over all
 data each time it is queried, computing the `value` function for each component, exactly like
 the first `move_living_players` example above.
 This option allows you to use the index API
 without incurring as much overhead as `HashmapStorage` (though still more than directly looping
-over all components yourself)
+over all components yourself).

+## Refresh Policies
+Refresh policies describe how often the index should check for component changes and update its
+internal storage.

+`ConservativeRefreshPolicy` is a good default that will never be out of date, but if your
+systems that use your `Index` always run every frame (and therefore will never miss a
+despawn/component removal), `SimpleRefreshPolicy` can be used instead to reduce some overhead.

+Other more specialized refresh policies can be found [in the docs](https://docs.rs/bevy_mod_index/latest/bevy_mod_index/refresh_policy/index.html),
+and you can also define your own by implementing the `IndexRefreshPolicy` trait.

 ## Compatability
 | Bevy Version | `bevy_mod_index` Version |